jquense/react-widgets/README.md

 react-widgets
 =============

-set of the basic ui widgets for React based on the excellent Kendo UI Core and jQuery UI.
+A set of the basic ui widgets built from scratch with React, based on the excellent Kendo UI Core and jQuery UI.

 - DropdownList
 - ComboBox